microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 ## Issues and Considerations

-1. One or more clients MUST be able to monitor and operate on the same resource at the same time.
+- One or more clients MUST be able to monitor and operate on the same resource at the same time.

-2. The state of the system SHOULD be always discoverable and testable.
+-  The state of the system SHOULD be always discoverable and testable.
 Clients SHOULD be able to determine the system state even if the operation tracking resource is no longer active.
 Clients MAY issue a GET on some resource to determine the state of a long running operation

-3. Long running operations SHOULD work for clients looking to "Fire and Forget" and for clients looking to actively monitor and act upon results.
+-  Long running operations SHOULD work for clients looking to "Fire and Forget" and for clients looking to actively monitor and act upon results.

-4. Long running operations pattern may be supplemented by [Change Notification pattern](change-notification.md)
+-  Long running operations pattern may be supplemented by [Change Notification pattern](change-notification.md)

-5. Cancellation does not explicitly mean rollback.
+-  Cancellation does not explicitly mean rollback.
 On a per API defined case it may mean rollback, or compensation, or completion, or partial completion, etc. Following a canceled operation the API should return a consistent state which allows continued service.

-6. A recommended minimum retention time for a stepwise operation is 24 hours.
+-  A recommended minimum retention time for a stepwise operation is 24 hours.
     Operations SHOULD transition to "tombstone" for an additional period of time prior to being purged from the system.

-7. Services that provides a new operation resource MUST support GET semantics on the operation.
+-  Services that provides a new operation resource MUST support GET semantics on the operation.

 ## Examples

-###  Creating a new resource using RELO
+###  Create a new resource using RELO

 A client wants to provision a new database